-Carnivorous aquatic Utricularia species catch small prey animals with millimeter-sized underwater suction traps, which have fascinated scientists since Darwin's early work on carnivorous plants.
-Suction takes place after mechanical triggering and is due to a release of stored elastic energy in the trap body, accompanied with a very fast opening and closure of a trapdoor which otherwise closes the trap entrance watertight.
-The exceptional trapping speed far above human visual perception impeded profound investigations up to now.
+Carnivorous aquatic Utricularia species catch small prey animals using millimetre-sized underwater suction traps, which have fascinated scientists since Darwin's early work on carnivorous plants.
+Suction takes place after mechanical triggering and is owing to a release of stored elastic energy in the trap body accompanied by a very fast opening and closing of a trapdoor, which otherwise closes the trap entrance watertight.
+The exceptional trapping speed-far above human visual perception-impeded profound investigations until now.
 Using high-speed video imaging and special microscopy techniques, we obtained fully time-resolved recordings of the door movement.
 We found that this unique trapping mechanism conducts suction in less than a millisecond and therefore ranks among the fastest plant movements known.
-Fluid acceleration reaches very high values, leaving little chances for prey animals to escape.
-We discovered that the door deformation is morphologically predetermined, and actually performs a buckling/un-buckling process including a complete trapdoor curvature inversion.
-This process, that we predict using dynamical simulations and simple theoretical models, is highly reproducible: the traps are autonomously repetitive as they fire spontaneously after 5-20 hours and reset actively to their ready-to-catch condition.
+Fluid acceleration reaches very high values, leaving little chance for prey animals to escape.
+We discovered that the door deformation is morphologically predetermined, and actually performs a buckling/unbuckling process, including a complete trapdoor curvature inversion.
+This process, which we predict using dynamical simulations and simple theoretical models, is highly reproducible: the traps are autonomously repetitive as they fire spontaneously after 5-20 h and reset actively to their ready-to-catch condition.

-Keywords: bladderwort, carnivorous / insectivorous plants, suction mechanism, functional morphology, fluid dynamics
+Keywords: bladderwort; carnivorous/insectivorous plants; suction mechanism functional morphology; fluid dynamics; Utricularia